GIScience/ors-map-client/README.md

 ### Reserved methods and accessors

-All the VueJS components created (including the fragments) will have, by default, the following methods/accessors defined in the main vue instance app:
+All the Vue.js components created (including the fragments) will have, by default, the following methods/accessors defined in the main vue instance app:

 - `showMessage (msg, theme, options)` - shows a message using the toaster with specified theme and options